Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it refers to returning to the original position or situation.
-The phrase is figurative, as it does not involve a literal circle.
+The idiom is figurative, as it does not involve a literal circle.

 Origin: